 Blood tests, imaging exams and even surgical procedures are used to check for cancer.
 Learn what methods doctors use to diagnose prostate cancer.

 The experts at Brown Cancer Center specialize in diagnosing prostate cancer.
-They have the expertise and technology to evaluate the growth pattern and extent of each particular cancer, which will affect treatment.
+They have the expertise and technology to evaluate the growth pattern and extent of each cancer, which affects treatment.

 If you have prostate cancer, it’s important to get an accurate diagnosis as soon as possible.
 This helps increase the odds for successful treatment and recovery.